oscardelalanza/newsweek/README.md

 ### Prerequisites

-- `git`
+- `Git`

 ### Setup

-To clone the project into your local environment do the following
+To clone the project into your local environment do the following.

-- open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored.
-- run the command `git clone git@github.com:oscardelalanza/newsweek.git`
+- Run the command `git clone git@github.com:oscardelalanza/newsweek.git`.
-- run the command `cd newsweek` to enter to the project directory
+- Run the command `cd newsweek` to enter to the project directory.

 ### Usage

-To start the local development server do the following
+To start the local development server do the following.

-- open the file `index.html` in your web browser
+- Open the file `index.html` in your web browser

 ### Run tests

-- no written tests yet
+- This project doesn't contain testes.

 ## Authors